viritin/viritin/README.md

 		* TypedSelect
 			* A single select to another entity type
 			* By default NativeSelect, but implementation is configurable
+		* EnumSelect
+			* a zero-conf select for enums (when used with FieldGroup), based on NativeSelect
-   		* MBeanTable extends Table (note that Table is often also the best real life listselect)
+   		* MTable extends Table (note that Table is often also the best real life listselect)
 			* single select only but better typed for generic bean usage
       	  	* in addition to typing and related methods
          		* smart selection mode and immediate (based on value change listener, [Vaadin Ticket](http://dev.vaadin.com/ticket/8029) )
 	     	   	* withProperties(String...), withColumnHeaders
+		* MultiSelectTable
+			* A Field suitable for editing varios collections of other entities (e.g. List<MyPojo> pojos), selected from a list given by developer.
+			* Suitable for editing e.g. JPA ManyToMany mapped field
+			* The field modifies the existing set/list, making if efficent and more compatible with your backend.
+The standard "multiselect mode" in core Vaadin selects always uses new Set and the value is always Set :-(
+			* Works with both Set and List
+* InlineEditableCollection
+	* A Vaadin field that edits a collection of embedded objects.
+E.g. OneToMany or ElementCollection annotated collection fields in JPA apps.
+	* Example: Edits a List of Address objects in a Person object in an addressbook app
 * Label extensions
  * Header to make headers without html hacking
  * RichText component for XSS safe html inclusion.
 Also supports Markdown syntax.
 * Button extension
  * PrimaryButton (stylename + enter shortcut)
  * ConfirmButton (Customizeble confirm dialog before the actual listener is called)
-* ListContainer (used by MTable)
+* ListContainer (used by e.g. MTable, but can be used separately as well)
  * A lightweight replacement for BeanItemContainer that uses apache commons-beanutils for introspection.
 The performance (both memory and CPU) is also superior to the core Vaadin counterpart.
  * Note, that beans are kept in orinal list that developer used to pass beans.
 Wrap in e.g. ArrayList if you wish to keep original List unmodified.
 * AbstractForm